 Formal evaluations will be received by each intern at the end of each rotation, and will indicate whether or not the intern has successfully completed the competencies and objectives for that particular rotation.

-All interns will complete at least 1200 supervised practice hours during the 32-week period.
+All interns will complete at least 1200 supervised practice hours during the 32-week period (this will be updated to 1000 hours for the 2022-2023 academic year).

 Bi-Weekly reports by interns are sent to program director to monitor intern progress and compliance with all policies.